-Rabat has a mild and temperate climate, its weather ranging from cool in winter (December to February) to warm in summer (June to August).
+Rabat has a mild and temperate climate: warm in summer (June to August), and cool during the winter (December to February).
 The average high in summer is 82°F (28°C) and winter temperatures drop to an average low of 46°F (8°C).
 The highest rainfall generally falls in November and December, with July and August being the driest months.
 The best time to visit Rabat is between April and November.

 Become our Rabat Travel Expert

 We are looking for contributors for our Rabat travel guide.
 If you are a local, a regular traveller to Rabat or a travel professional with time to contribute and answer occasional forum questions, please contact us.